-What would happen if age, illness or an accident meant you were no longer capable of looking after your own affairs?
+What would happen if age, illness or an accident meant you were no longer capable of looking after yourself or your own affairs?
 By preparing in advance, we can help you to make sure your family don’t face a difficult and complex time sorting out the legal authority to act on your behalf.

 We believe there is no substitute for personal, one-to-one advice and we value the long-term relationships that we build with our clients.
 As a specialist team we are a member of STEP, and are qualified as Solicitors for the Elderly as well as being Dementia Friendly.